tierratechnologies/logmate.co.nz/content/blog/why-do-courier-drivers-not-have-to-follow-work-time-rules.md

 * A "cumulative work day" can have a maximum of **_13 hours of work_** (on-duty) time and must include a continuous **_10-hour rest break_**.
 This has to be completed within a **_24 hour period_**.
 * A "cumulative work period" is the sum of all the work (on-duty) time completed between **_two continuous 24 hour rest periods_** and can be no longer than **_70 hours total_**.

 On the surface, the work-time rules are fairly straight-forward and appear to set out clear expectations on what is safe and effective for commercial drives to manage their fatigue.
 Unfortunately, it is not that simple.
 There are **two key exceptions** (and many other smaller ones) to these work-time requirements that increase the risk to other road users.
-These apply to Small Passenger Service Drivers and Light Vehicle Short-Haul Goods Drivers (essentially couriers).
+These apply to Small Passenger Service Drivers and Light Vehicle Short-Haul Goods Drivers (couriers services).

 ### Small Passenger Service Industry